violenzae/wordcounter/README.md

 * _Clone or download from Github Repository._
 * _Install .NET Core SDK_
-* _In the terminal, run "dotnet add package Figgle"_
 * _In the terminal in the root directory, type "dotnet run"._

 ## Specifications